-Figure 2: Design and fabrication process followed in experiments 1,2 and 3.
+Figure 02: design and fabrication process followed in experiments 1,2 and 3.

-The process followed in the three experiments was similar (see Fig. 2).
+The process followed in the three experiments was similar (figure 2).
 However, there are slight variations in the starting points and the simulation characteristics of the 3D host surface.
 More specifically, each of the two process variations generated different experimental procedures as summarised below:

-a) The sequence followed in Design Experimentation 1 and 2 processes was: 3D surface developed as pattern generator -> parametric simulation with Karamba -> projection of surface as 2D pattern -> 3D printing of pattern as an embossing mesh -> pre-stressing of

-- membrane -> lamination of embossed pattern on pre-stressed fabric -> release of membrane pre-stress. - b) The sequence followed in Design Experimentation 3 processes was: 3D surface developed as pattern generator -> parametric simulation using attractor points -> projection of 2D pattern -> 3D printing of pattern -> pre-stressing of membrane -> lamination of embossed pattern on pre-stressed fabric -> release of membrane pre-stress.
+- The sequence followed in experiment one and two processes was: 3D surface developed as pattern generator -> parametric simulation with Karamba -> projection of surface as 2D pattern -> 3D printing of pattern as an embossing mesh -> pre-stressing of membrane -> lamination of embossed pattern on pre-stressed fabric -> release of membrane pre-stress. - The sequence followed in experiment three process was: 3D surface developed as pattern generator -> parametric simulation using attractor points -> projection of 2D pattern -> 3D printing of pattern -> pre-stressing of membrane -> lamination of embossed pattern on pre-stressed fabric -> release of membrane pre-stress.

-2. Background and Literature
+2. Reflection and context

 Frei Otto was a pioneer in the application of fabrics in contemporary architecture.
 He made key developments in aspects such as devising membrane geometry to minimise and equalise stress in elements and whole structures.
-In his series of soap-film experiments conducted by dipping wire-frames into soap-water [1], he was looking for the 'minimum energy surface' based on liquid film naturally forming itself into a thin skin tension.
+In his series of soap-film experiments conducted by dipping wire-frames into soap-water1, he was looking for the 'minimum energy surface' based on liquid film naturally forming itself into a thin skin tension.
 Operating in a ruthlessly analogue environment, he applied the rules of 'minimal surface 'to a set of large-scale buildings, such as the Jahunderthalle in Mannheim.
-These very early insights and techniques have been extraordinarily influential and are still recognised and referred to regularly today [7].
-In a similar manner, Felix Candela investigated the minimal energy geometries of active concrete shells in a series of large-scale projects, such as the Oceanographic Museum in Valencia [8].
-Otto and Candela both worked with the notion of an efficient architecture that derives from connecting the material to form; where shape and performance combine to deliver an optimum solution.
+These very early insights and techniques have been extraordinarily influential and are still recognised and referred to regularly today [Goldsmith, 2016].
+In a similar manner, Felix Candela investigated the minimal energy geometries of active concrete shells in a series of large-scale projects, such as the Oceanographic Museum in Valencia [Garlock, Billington, Candela, 2008].
+Otto and Candela both worked with the notion of an efficient architecture that derives from connecting material to form; where shape and performance combine to deliver an optimum solution.

 Otto's analogue approach would correctly indicate minimum energy forms for isotropic, homogeneous materials; but woven fabrics are often anisotropic so the analogue model starts to break down.
-Now, in the era of relatively advanced computational technologies, employed in parallel with new materials and methods of production, many architects and researchers have been returning to the material-shape-performance relationship, by introducing new tools and fabrication technologies.
-In this vein an early paper, 'Large Steps in Cloth Simulation' by Baraff and Witkin [9], describes an innovative fabric simulation system that allows a prediction of textile behaviour as a result of stretching caused by human body movement.
+Now, in the era of relatively advanced computational technologies in parallel with new materials and methods of production, many architects and researchers have been returning to the material-shape-performance relationship, introducing new tools and fabrication technologies.
+In this vein, an early paper 'Large Steps in Cloth Simulation' by Baraff and Witkin [1998], describes an innovative fabric simulation system that allows a prediction of textile behaviour as a result of stretching caused by human body movement.

-More recently, and more closely related to our work, in their investigation into Performance-Based Design Computation of materials, Oxman and Rosenberg [10] describe a set of experiments that involved applying patterns formed by applying resin onto prestressed latex membranes.
-They used intrinsic forces simulation applied to mesh typologies as an approach to form-finding.
-Later work reported by Bader et. al [3] described the issues faced in producing materially heterogenous 3D printed outputs; an issue that we also address in our tests
+More recently, and more closely related to our work, in their investigation into Performance-Based Design Computation of materials, Oxman and Rosenberg [2009] describe a set of experiments, which involved applying patterns formed out of resin onto prestressed latex membranes.
+They used intrinsic forces simulation applied to mesh typologies in order as an approach to form-finding.
+Later work reported by Bader et. al described the issues faced in producing materially heterogenous 3D printed outputs; an issue that we also address, in our tests